LennartFr/2019-06-29-30-School42/README.md

 1. [Your cloud Resources in the IBM Cloud, including Watson Visual Recognition](https://cloud.ibm.com/resources) Click on your "Visual Recognition Service"
 1. Click on "Manage" in the upper left hand corner
 1. And save your API Key shown in the picture below.
-Please note: before you save the API key, click on the "Show Credentials to the right in the picture below to make it visible.
+Please note: click on the "Show Credentials" to the right in the picture below to make it visible and save API key for later use

 <img src="Visual_Recognition.png" height="400" width="600">

-Save API key for later use

 1. [Click on Visual Recognition Service](https://cloud.ibm.com/apidocs/visual-recognition?code=try)
 1. [Visual Recognition API Docs](https://cloud.ibm.com/apidocs/visual-recognition)